allanchua101/ipynta/README.md

 # ipynta

-**ipynta** is a Python library for different image processing tasks.
+**ipynta** is a Python library for rapid development of image pre-processing pipelines.

+## A quicky with image pre-processing pipelines

+TODO: SHOW Diagram here

 ## Globbing